 There is still a large cultural knowledge gap between Islamic countries and the West.
 Until leaders and ordinary people on both sides stop demonizing the foreign and the alien, the body count will continue to rise.

 Entry filed under: Afghanistan, Counter Terrorism, FRIDAY FOTO, Iraq, National Security and Defense, Pakistan, Photos.
-Tags: 9/11 anniversary, Afghanistan, counter terrorism, Defense, Global War on Terror.
+Tags: 9/11 anniversary, Afghanistan, counter terrorism, Global War on Terror, Topics.